spack/spack/lib/spack/docs/tutorial_packaging.rst

 Specifying Configure Arguments
 ------------------------------

-Let's add the configure arguments to the mpileaks' ``package.py``.
+Let's add the configure arguments to the mpileaks ``package.py``.
 This version can be found in ``$SPACK_ROOT/lib/spack/docs/tutorial/examples/4.package.py``: